La Primavera (song)

 "La Primavera" is a song by the German DJ/production team Sash! featuring Patrizia Salvatore.
 It was released on 16 March 1998 via various labels as the lead single from their second album, Life Goes On (1998).
-The single was a top-five hit in at least six countries, including Ireland, the United Kingdom, and several Nordic countries.
+The song is written by team members Ralf Kappmeier, Sascha Lappessen and Thomas Lüdke.
+It was a top-five hit in at least six countries, including Ireland, the United Kingdom, and several Nordic countries.
+The accompanying music video was directed by Oliver Sommer and filmed in Hawaii.

 Chart performance

 "La Primavera" reached number two in Denmark, Finland, Norway and Scotland.
 It entered the top 10 in Belgium, Hungary, Iceland, Ireland, Italy and the United Kingdom, as well as on the Eurochart Hot 100, where it peaked at number four.
 In the UK, it peaked at number three during its first week on the UK Singles Chart, on 29 March 1998, spending two weeks at that position.
 It was a additionally a top-20 hit in France, Germany, the Netherlands and Switzerland.
 Outside Europe, "La Primavera" reached number 36 in Australia and number 29 in New Zealand.
 It earned a gold record in Belgium and Sweden, with sales of 25,000 and 15,000, respectively.
 In the UK, it earned a silver record, after 200,000 units were sold.